 Choosing outpatient rehab

-A patient may opt for an outpatient rehab for cocaine addiction if the addiction is mild or financial and employment circumstances are not favourable for an inpatient treatment.
+When choosing outpatient rehab for cocaine addiction if the addiction is mild or financial and employment circumstances are not favourable for an inpatient treatment.
 This type of recovery programme will require the individual to visit the facility for 10 to 12 hours a week for 3 to six months.

 In outpatient rehab, the patient has drug abuse education sessions, and one on one or group counselling.
 The programme is not as restrictive and will allow the individual to carry on with daily normal activities and continue working.
 These are usually scheduled in the early mornings or nights to allow the patients to go on with their daily activities or jobs.